synexo/synthmodem/QUICKSTART.md

 3. The build attempted but failed (missing C++ workload, mismatched Python).
 Re-run `npm install` after fixing and watch the log.

-The app will run regardless, but on a real PSTN call you'll see the garbage-character symptom described above.
+The app will run regardless, but on a real call you'll see the garbage-character symptom described above.
 Don't ignore the warning.

 ## Configure